 “I would imagine not!”
 She shook her head.
 “It is a pity, then, that he is so handsome.”

-“He is both rich and handsome – a deadly combination that often makes one think they can do and say whatever they want and not be questioned about it.”
+“He is both rich and handsome – a deadly combination that often makes one think they can do and say whatever they please and not be questioned about it.”

 “As he most likely has done all his life!”
 Elizabeth attempted to calm herself, and then said softly, “Charlotte, when we stepped back indoors, I looked back and saw that Mr. Darcy turned and saw us.
 I am certain he will not tell his friend we were out there and likely overheard what he said!”